Installation guide: Driver ID

 - Feed the wire from the reader through the front side of the hole.

 - Apply gentle pressure to seat the reader.

-- Plug the 2 pin Driver ID reader into the telematics unit harness’s 2 pin connector.
+- Plug the 2-pin Driver ID reader into the 2-pin connector on the telematics unit harness.

 - Coil any excess wire from the reader and secure it using zip ties to prevent it from interfering with the driver and safe operation of the vehicle controls.

 - Reinstall any panels that were removed during installation.

 Some telematics devices come with an internal buzzer while others use an external buzzer that is connected to the device's I/O harness.

 Refer to the vehicle tracker's installation guide for details about the I/O harness connectors.

 If you have an external buzzer, install it as follows: